vibhanshu-mishra/procore-submittal-rfi-tracker/README.md

 > Automate intake of Procore RFI and Submittal email notifications into project folders and a searchable Excel tracker.
 The project offers a cloud-only Community Edition and a Beta Complete Edition that adds Power Automate Desktop for attachments requiring an authenticated Procore browser session.

-This is an independent open-source project.
-It is not affiliated with or endorsed by Procore or Microsoft.

 </div>

 ## Why this project exists